rinodipaola15/airline-management-system/README.md

 # Airline Management System
-This is a thesis project, developed for my master's thesis in Computer Engineering.
+This is a thesis project, realized for my master's thesis in Computer Engineering.
 It consists of the development of a microservices application using Spring Boot, Docker and Kubernetes and the application of a horizontal autoscaling mechanism, with the goal of improving the performance, in terms of response time, of the application.

 ## Kubernetes